 - Clean and prepare all ingredients to fit into your food processor with the large shredding disc attached.
 Do one vegetable at a time, to create a layer look.
 Drizzle the salad with dressing and serve.

-Take this recipe as a guide.
+Use this recipe as more of a guide than an actual recipe.
 Use whatever you find fresh to create a dazzling display of color in your salad bowl.
+Head to your local farmers market for inspiration.
 Here is what I used the first time I made this salad.

 2 red beets